omarfoz/watsonEat/README.md

 * [License](#license)

 ### Summary
-a Mobile Application that helps you to find the nearest restaurant and coffee with Watson Assistant and Google Places API
+A Mobile Application that helps you find the nearest restaurants and coffee with Watson Assistant and Google Places API.

 ### Requirements
 * iOS 9.0+